Frombs28/Game-AI-2/Assignment-2-Framework-DISTRO/Assets/README.txt

-﻿Stephen Frombach: Worked on Seek and Flee, Dynamic Wander, and the Phase Manager/Line Renderer Simon Hopkins: Worked on Pursue with Approach, Evade, Align, and Face
+﻿Stephen Frombach: Worked on More Intelligent Wander, new Map StateManager, new Line Renderer Simon Hopkins: Worked on More Intelligent behavior, Obstacle/Wall avoidance

 How Phases Work: